 Office: L2|07 111

-He has published more than 320 papers in refereed journals, and has given more than 190 invited talks.
+He has published more than 410 papers in refereed journals, and has given more than 220 invited talks.
 In 2011 he was an IEEE Magnetics Society Distinguished Lecturer on the topic of Magnet Materials for Energy.
 He is on the Intl.
 Advisory Committees of JEMS, of the Int.
 Workshop on Rare Earth Permanent Magnets and their Applications and of the Magnetic Refrigeration Intl.
 Working Party, and of the TMS Magnetic Materials Committee.
-He is EU ERAMIN (Network on the Industrial Handling of Raw Materials for European Industries) advisor on substitution, a member of the EU ERECON (European Rare Earths Competency Network) Steering Committee and did hold visiting Professorships at Imperial College London and Chinese Academy of Science NIMTE Institute in Ningbo.
 He served on the IEEE Magnetics Society AdCom (2011-2013).
+He was EU ERAMIN (Network on the Industrial Handling of Raw Materials for European Industries) advisor on substitution, a member of the EU ERECON (European Rare Earths Competency Network) and is on the REIA (Rare Earth Industry Association) Steering Committee and chairs the DGM Fachausschuss Functional Materials.
+He coordinated the State of Hesse LOEWE Excellence Programme Response from 2014-2017.
+He did hold visiting fellowships and Professorships at CNRS Grenoble, NIMS Tsukuba, Imperial College London and Chinese Academy of Science NIMTE Institute in Ningbo and is a visiting Professor at University of Parma.
+In April 2017 he was awarded an EU ERC Advanced Grant (Cool Innov) and in September 2018 he received the Prize of the German Materials Society (DGM Prize 2018).
+He is the speaker of the DFG Cooperate Research Center 270 (Sonderforschungsbereich) Hommage Hysteresis Design of Magnetic Materials for Efficient Energy Conversion.
+He was just elevated to IEEE Fellow in 2020.